 …and relaxed, confident teachers!

 Our children are curious, adventurous, experimental and playful.
 Instead of telling them what we want them to know, and expecting them to retain it, we need to curate a playful adventure where they experience and discover.
-Find out how to embed playful learning into your piano lessons with Doremi Teach: Piano.
+Find out how to embed playful learning into your music and piano lessons with Doremi Membership.

 “Come on, we learnt this last week!”

 “I’ve told you a thousand times.”

 You can hear the exasperation and desperation as they wonder why something just won’t stick.
 Maybe they’re lucky and it sticks with most children, so what’s wrong with THIS one?

 Maybe, just maybe, there’s nothing wrong with THIS child.
 Maybe it’s the way we teach.